L3P3titPrince/059_Introduction_to_Git_and_GitHub/README.md

 ![diff](/100_images/03.png)

-To make file on track `git add <filename>` and then we added this file from working tree/work brenche to staging area.
+To make files on track `git add <filename>` and then we added this file from working tree/work brenche to staging area.
 A staging area(index) is a file maintained by Git that contains all of the information about files and changes are going to go into your next commit.

 Use `git status` to check current working tree and pending changes.
 From the screenshot, you can see most of files are not tracked by git